Welcome to “A Day at The Lake”

 For over 14 years "A Day at the lake" has been an annual community initiative teaching and empowering young men to develop lifelong problem-solving skills in a practical way.

 This initiative takes place every summer over two fun pact weekends.
 The first-weekend takes place at Bethesda temple church where volunteers from the community come in and teach the fundamental of fishing, problem-solving and social relationships.

 The second weekend takes place in mid-Michigan at a private camp on Shay lake for their annual fishing derby

-Fishing is just the door to foster great relationship and begin the process of mentoring where the element of fish offers many relatable skills needed in life.
-Such as preparation and planning problem analysis solution, understanding the responsibility of environmental and social, accountability.
-The young men and women fish, win prizes all while experiencing a personal sense of reward and achievement that will be with them for a lifetime.
+Fishing is just the door to fostering great relationships and beginning the process of mentoring where the element of fish offers many relatable skills needed in life.
+Such as preparation and planning problem analysis solutions, understanding the responsibility of environmental and social, and accountability.
+The young men and women fish, and win prizes all while experiencing a personal sense of reward and achievement that will be with them for a lifetime.

 Why We Do It